MateoProjects/MAI/IMAS/Teoria/LECTURE 3 AGENT PROPERTIES.md

 * **Security** : How can I accept mobile agents in my computer?
 * **Privacy** : Is it secure to send an agent with the details of my credit card or with my personal preferences?
 * **Technical management** : Each computer has to be able to "pack" and agent, send it and receive agents form other machines.

+## Other properties

+* Benevolence: An agent will always try to do what is asked of it
+* Veracity: An agent will not knowingly communicate false information
+* Character: Agents must seem honest, trustable
+* Emotion: Agents mus exhibit emotional states.

+## Relationships between properties

+* More learning &rarr;  more flexibility
+* More learning &rarr; more autonomy
+* More reasoning &rarr; more rationality
+* More reasoning &rarr; more proactivity
+* Less autonomy &rarr; less proactivity

 ## Conclusions